'We Roar': Bill Frist and Chitra Parikh discuss the pandemic

 The current pandemic might lead to a new, more bipartisan era, he suggests in his podcast.
 “I have great hope that this will bring people together, because the common enemy is a pathogen,” he says.
 “A pathogen does not have a passport.
 A virus does not have a visa.
 It is a unifying enemy.”

 USG President Chitra Parikh, in the Class of 2021, describes the challenges of leading the student body through the biggest disruption to Princeton education in living memory.
 She reflects on her changed role as a campus leader, challenges for students still on campus and the importance of staying close despite being dispersed.

-“Amidst the difficulty and the uncertainty of such a stressful time, we now have to think about what's going on outside the broader Princeton community,” she says.
+“Amidst the difficulty and the uncertainty of such a stressful time, in thinking about campus, we now have to think about what's going on outside the broader Princeton community,” she says.
 “That's not something that as campus leaders we often have to think about, but it is something that definitely informs how we can best support students.”

 Parikh, a premed student who has volunteered in local hospitals, points to Princeton’s informal motto, “in the nation’s service and the service of humanity,” as a source of hope and a reminder to students: “We can all support each other, and we can all think about how we make a difference.”